What is the Corporate Sustainability Reporting Directive (CSRD)?

 CSRD reports must cover sustainability targets, risk and opportunity management, with a focus on forward planning.
 The NFRD allows companies more flexibility in how the report sustainability information.

-NFRD reporting can be included as part of a business’ annual report.
+Businesses can include NFRD reporting as part of a their annual report.

 CSRD requires a specific electronic format

-CSRD reports must be submitted in ESEF/XHTML format, whereas the NFRD allows companies to choose their preferred format.
+Companies must submit CSRD reports in ESEF/XHTML format, whereas the NFRD allows companies to choose their preferred format.

 CSRD and other reporting requirements

-ESRS, which were developed by the EFRAG to align with the Task Force on Climate-related Financial Disclosures (TCFD) and Global Reporting Index (GRI).
-Adding to that, the EU Taxonomy Regulation, which took effect in 2021, requires companies to disclose the sustainability performance of their activities and will have to reflect this information in their CSRD disclosures.
+The EFRAG developed the ESRS to align with the Task Force on Climate-related Financial Disclosures and Global Reporting Index.
+Furthermore, the EU Taxonomy Regulation, which took effect in 2021, requires companies to disclose the sustainability performance of their activities and must reflect this information in their CSRD disclosures.

 Now, the CSRD will contain and feed information that financial entities require to comply with the Sustainable Finance Disclosure Regulation (SFDR).
 The information companies report for CSRD disclosure will help financial advisors and market participants meet these SFDR obligations.
-This creates a flow of data between agencies helping organizations provide accurate reporting to stay in compliance.
+This creates a flow of data between agencies, which helps organizations provide accurate reporting to stay in compliance.

 Achieving harmonized sustainability reporting requirements across the EU is possible through the alignment of different regulations.
 This coordination provides stakeholders and consumers consistent information about companies’ environment impacts.